AIGCDesignGroup/ReplaceAnything/README.md

 ---

 **<span style="color:red">
-News</span>**: Now you can try our ReplaceAnything v1.0 on <a href = "https://www.modelscope.cn/studios/damo/ReplaceAnything/summary">ModelScope 魔搭</a> ( for Chinese users ) .
+News</span>**: Now you can try our ReplaceAnything v1.0 on <a href = "https://www.modelscope.cn/studios/damo/ReplaceAnything/summary">ModelScope 魔搭</a> ( in Chinese ) .
 Enjoy it and have fun!

-Feel free to enjoy our ReplaceAnything and share your interesting results with us.
-If you have any questions or suggestions, don't hesitate to leave a message in the issues section.
+Feel free to share your interesting results with us.
+If you have any questions or suggestions, don't hesitate to leave a message in issues.

 <font color='red'>**Note: Please don't forget to give us a star if you like this project.
 Thanks!**</font> :stuck_out_tongue_winking_eye: